 Having given up flying, and adopted a low carbon lifestyle, Nick is a committed cyclist.
 In the preparation of his first book he cycled 1,200 miles on his mother's forty-two-year-old bicycle.
 He is also a keen runner.

 Nick's beautiful garden is both his pride and joy and a haven for wildlife.
-The list of birds he has seen from it includes white-tailed eagle, common crane, woodcock, white stork, grasshopper warbler, marsh harrier, hen harrier, goshawk, hobby, peregrine, barn owl, whimbrel, spotted redshank, green sandpiper, pink-footed goose, shoveler, wigeon, gadwall, teal and brambling.
+The list of birds he has seen from it includes white-tailed eagle, common crane, woodcock, white stork, grasshopper warbler, marsh harrier, hen harrier, goshawk, hobby, peregrine, barn owl, whimbrel, spotted redshank, green sandpiper, pink-footed goose, shoveler, wigeon, gadwall, teal, crossbill and brambling.

 Nick is wildly in love with theatre, opera and classical music, and is a voracious reader.
 He has written for Norwich Theatre and reported on the arts for local media.
 He is never happier than when reading Shakespeare or listening to Bach in his garden, embraced by the happy hum of wool carder bees and Willughby's leafcutters.